Parasports

 Parasports are sports played by people with a disability, including physical and intellectual disabilities.
-Some parasports are forms of adapted physical activities from existing able-bodied sports, while others have been specifically created for persons with a disability and do not have an able-bodied equivalent.
+Some parasports are forms of adapted physical activities from existing non-disabled sports, while others have been specifically created for persons with a disability and do not have a non-disabled equivalent.
 Disability exists in four categories: physical, mental, permanent and temporary.
 At a competitive level, disability sport classifications are applied to allow people of varying abilities to face similar opposition.

 Etymology

 The term "parasports" arose as a portmanteau of the words paraplegic and sports.
-Though the sport has since included athletes of disabilities other than paraplegia, the term persists as a catch-all.
 Other terms for the concept include adapted sports, adaptive sports, disability sports, and disabled sports.
 The term Paralympic sports may also be used interchangeably with parasports, though technically this only refers to sports contested at the Paralympic Games.

 Organization and history

 Organized sport for athletes with a disability is generally divided into three broad disability groups: the deaf, people with physical disabilities, and people with intellectual disabilities.
 Each group has a distinct history, organization, competition program, and approach to sport.